Enter Password

 Context

-The tool should help people discover amazing flight deals and destinations they might not have considered.
-Instead, users were struggling with a cluttered interface that made it hard to explore the map and even harder to find fare information when they needed it.
+The tool should help people discover deals and destinations they hadn't considered.
+Instead, users were dealing with a cluttered interface that made exploration difficult and finding clear information even harder.

-As a UX design intern, I worked with product managers, developers, and a user researcher to redesign the fare finder experience.
-We wanted to make it actually fun to browse for flights instead of frustrating.
+As a UX design intern, I worked with product managers, developers, and a user researcher to redesign it.
+We wanted browsing for flights to actually be enjoyable instead of a headache.

 Result

-The new experience better supported both casual browsers who just wanted to see what was out there and focused searchers who knew exactly what they were looking for.
+The new experience works for casual browsers who just want to see what's out there and focused searchers who know exactly what they're looking for.

 Scroll to see the process ↓